qmk/qmk_firmware/keyboards/dz60/keymaps/jackokring/readme.md

 * F1 to F12 form top row numbers and minus/equals.
 * F13 to F24 form second row Q-].
 * F1 to F12 form third row A-enter with an implicit right alt gr applied.
-* F13 to F24 form fourth row Z-right shift with an implicit right alt gr applied.
+* F13 to F23 form fourth row Z-right shift with an implicit right alt gr applied.
+* Backslash is F24 with an implicit right alt gr applied.
 * Depending on your system the "Level 3 Shift" may be removed by localization of alt gr.
+* A macro can be recorded (128 keys) until power off by backspace (record start/stop).
+* The macro can be played back by space.

 ## Macroboard Shift Layer (Fn Macroboard)
 * Scroll lock placed on caps lock.